 Variations of Flavors for Crock Pot Tater Tot Casserole Recipes

 This recipe is half hamburger and half pork sausage.
 You can use either one or both.
-You can also use chicken, or you can use bacon.
-OR you can use both.
+BUT chicken and/or bacon are also excellent options too!

 This is the first tater tot casserole for SlowCookerKitchen BUT it won’t be the last.
 All the one’s listed below are going on the menu over the next couple months.